skylarwilson/CSC-3730/README.md

 IMPORTANT NOTES:

-All of our training was done on a x64 Windows 11 system.
+All of our training was done on a x64 Windows 11 system with a NVIDIA GeForce RTX 3060Ti GPU.

 If you would like to replicate our work, the GPU you use must be CUDA compatible to signficantly speed up the training process.
 Here is a link to see the list: https://developer.nvidia.com/cuda-gpus